nhsy/devops-image/README.md

 * Docker Desktop for macOS or Windows
 * Windows + WSL2 + Ubuntu VM + Docker CE

+N.B.
+For M1 Macbooks please use the latest version of Docker Desktop v4.7.1 or later.

 ## Customising the image
 Amend the version ARGS to your requirements in the Dockerfile: